Noslepivy/The-Silksong-Speedrunning-Mega-Thread/README.md

 ---
 > [!IMPORTANT]
 > The Mega thread is currently under construction and will take a WHILE to complete.
 Any and all help is appreciated, feel free to leave any *small* corrections in the issues tab.<br>
 > If you'd like to contribute, I'm still figuring out the best way of making that accessible, but hopefully soon I'll figure that out lmao.
-For now I'll ve visiting each category and asking for help when needed.
+For now I'll be visiting each category and asking for help when needed.
 I am only one person, and can only read and edit so much.
 Thanks for your understanding.

 # [Glossary](/Glossary.md)

 > [!TIP]
-> By using CTRL+F in the Glossary you can search for explanations of key terms, then find and use relevant links.
+> By using CTRL+F in the Glossary (Or on any page for that matter) you can search for explanations of key terms, find, and use relevant links.

 ## Routes